 They were looking for something new, somewhere they could start a new chapter.
 And while they could’ve moved to many places in the world with a warm climate- Mexico came up number 1 on their list.

-And Why Huatulco?
+And Why Huatulco, Mexico?

 The more they searched, the more Huatulco kept coming up.

-Huatulco in the state of Oaxaca is a beautiful beach town on the Pacific side of the Mexican coast.
+Huatulco, Mexico is a beautiful beach town on the Pacific side of the Mexican coast.
 The dramatic hills dropping into oceans are breathtaking.
 There are dozens of beaches and each one of them is slightly different from the other.
 The sun shines on average 320 days a year, and the weather is always warm.
 The natural beauty that surrounds Huatulco is one of the main reasons people love relocating here.

-Huatulco has an international airport with direct flights to and from Canada and the U.S. And there is a well-established expat community here.
+Huatulco, Mexico has an international airport with direct flights to and from Canada and the U.S. And there is a well-established expat community here.
 So integrating isn’t that hard if you don’t know a lot of Spanish.

 Plus, if you’re a foodie- Oaxaca is known as the foodie state of Mexico.
 Mezcal, Mole, and Tamales were born here.
 What’s not to love?
 And if you love art, Oaxaca is the state where the famous alebrijes are born.

 Now, Sarah has her dream of being near the water.
 And she’s even the water aerobics instructor at a local condo.
 Rob volunteers regularly with the Huatulco Food Bank- which helps impoverished local people and surrounding rural communities by bringing them food and water.
-They are both well connected in the local community, have a lot of friends- Canadian, American, and Mexican.
+They are both well-connected in the local community, and have a lot of friends- Canadian, American, and Mexican.
 And to say they found a better life is an understatement.
 You can see it on their faces.

 They seem really happy.